A fractal uncertainty principle for Bergman spaces and analytic wavelets: Fractal uncertainty principles for the Bergman space

-as $R,n\rightarrow \infty $.
-So far everything is perfectly tuned with our model Fourier and time-frequency/Fock cases.
-However, the analogue of the conditions (\ref{FUP1}) only holds in the asymptotic case.
+as $R,n \to \infty$.
+So far, everything is perfectly tuned with our model Fourier and time-frequency/Fock cases.
+However, the analogue of the conditions (\ref{FUP1}) only holds in the asymp\-to\-tic case.
 The bounds on the non-asymptotic case depend on the size of $R$.